hmdprs/data-scientist/README.md

 - shapefile is the most common file type that you'll encounter, and
 - all of these file types can be quickly loaded with the `read_file()` function.

-Every GeoDataFrame contains a special "geometry" column.
+Every GeoDataFrame contains a special `geometry` column.
 It contains all of the geometric objects that are displayed when we call the `plot()` method.
 While this column can contain a variety of different datatypes, each entry will typically be a `Point`, `LineString`, or `Polygon`.

 ### Create Your Map
 *Create it layer by layer.*